WELCOME TO THE BEAUTIFUL NEW FOREST NATIONAL PARK

 My New Forest Life News September 2023

-I'm Christina and I'm passionate about living here in this beautiful area - did you guess?
+I'm Christina and I'm passionate about living in this beautiful place - did you guess?

 I'm a New Forest Commoner which means my animal(s) roam outside my gate.

 The animals you see aren't "wild" but are all owned by Commoners like me.

 We love and respect our animals and an awful lot of hard work, care and attention goes into keeping each and every one of them safe.
 It's a vital part of the New Forest and the animals are the "architects" of all the beautiful environments you will see when you visit.
 It's part of the history and heritage of the forest.

 My Blog seems to be becoming a bit of a rant on trying to keep our animals safe, which is a shame as living here is a joy.
 However, safety is an ongoing issue, whether our animals are in danger from road accidents, feeding them by the roadside, illegal BBQ's or fires or other dangers they may face.

 What do you do if you hit an animal?